How to Become a Profitable Amazon Seller

 The big advantages to being an Amazon Seller:

-- You can leverage the traffic that comes to Amazon.com, which is 150 million people per month in just the United States.
+- You can leverage the traffic that comes to Amazon.com, which is about 215 million people per month in just the United States.
 These are folks ready to buy.
 Not everybody will be in the market for your product, of course.
 But for those who visit the site and then search for products in your niche… you’re in prime position.
 As mentioned above this can be a great way to reach new and first-time customers.

 - You don’t have to worry about setting up an online shopping website.
 You just fit your products into Amazon’s system and they are visible to anyone who visits the site.
 You can truly follow an online dropping business model so you just have to focus on promoting and marketing and let Amazon's systems handle the orders, delivery, etc.